Imran Khan wants IMF aid to Pakistan blocked due to rigged elections: report - ExBulletin

 Imran Khan wants IMF aid to Pakistan blocked due to rigged elections: report

-Rawalpindi [Pakistan]February 23 (ANI): In a significant development, Pakistan Tehreek-e-Insaf (PTI) leader Ali Zafar said his party founder Imran Khan will write a letter to the International Monetary Fund (IMF) to ask him to end their support. for Pakistan due to “rigged elections”, Geo News reported on Thursday.
+Rawalpindi: In a significant development, Pakistan Tehreek-e-Insaf (PTI) leader Ali Zafar said his party founder Imran Khan will write a letter to the International Monetary Fund (IMF) requesting it to put end its support for Pakistan due to “rigged elections”, Geo News reported on Thursday.

 “Imran Khan will send a letter to the IMF today.
 The charter of IMF, EU and other organizations states that they can only operate or give loans to a country if there is good governance,” Zafar said after meeting Khan at Adiala Prison from Rawalpindi.